Texas Court Records

 Step 2: Expunction hearing

-After the petition has been filed and the hearing date set, the court will notify all agencies listed to allow them the opportunity to contest the expunction.
-If all legal requirements are met, the court will grant the expunction.
+After the petition has been filed and the hearing date set, agencies are typically notified to allow them the opportunity to contest the expunction.
+If all legal requirements are met, an expunction is granted.

 Step 3: Drafting and signing the Order